President & CEO

 Washington Center for Equitable Growthhboushey@equitablegrowth.org

-Heather Boushey is the President & CEO of the Washington Center for Equitable Growth, which was launched in 2013.
+Heather Boushey is the President & CEO and co-founder of the Washington Center for Equitable Growth, which was launched in 2013.
 She is one of the nation’s most influential voices on economic policy and a leading economist who focuses on the intersection between economic inequality, growth, and public policy.
 Her forthcoming book, Unbound: How Economic Inequality Constricts Our Economy and What We Can Do About It (Harvard University Press) will be released in October 2019.
 She is also the author of Finding Time: The Economics of Work-Life Conflict, and co-edited a volume of 22 essays about how to integrate inequality into economic thinking called After Piketty: The Agenda for Economics and Inequality.

 The New York Times has called Boushey one of the “most vibrant voices in the field,” and Politico twice named her one of the top 50 “thinkers, doers and visionaries transforming American politics.”
 Boushey writes regularly for popular media, including The New York Times, The Atlantic, and Democracy Journal, and she makes frequent television appearances on Bloomberg, MSNBC, CNBC, and PBS.
 She previously served as chief economist for Secretary of State Hillary Clinton’s 2016 presidential transition team and as an economist for the Center for American Progress, the Joint Economic Committee of the U.S. Congress, the Center for Economic and Policy Research, and the Economic Policy Institute.
 She sits on the board of the Opportunity Institute and is an associate editor of Feminist Economics.
 She received her doctorate in economics from the New School for Social Research and her bachelor’s degree from Hampshire College.